dionach/pwdumpstats/README.md

-  -p POT_FILE, --pot POT_FILE           Specify pot file (john or hashcat format) -m, --mask                            Mask passwords and hashes in output -l, --lm                              Show accounts with LM hashes
+  -p POT_FILE, --pot POT_FILE           Specify pot file (john or hashcat format) -m, --mask                            Mask passwords and hashes in output -l, --lm                              Show accounts with LM hashes -M, --mindupecount <num>              Only show passwords with more than <num> users
 ```